Kabul's deputy governor killed in a blast in Afghanistan

 15 Dec 2020

-KABUL: A bomb attack in Afghanistan's capital city killed the deputy governor of Kabul on Tuesday, security officials said, adding a sticky bomb was attached to his car by unknown assailants.
+KABUL: On Tuesday, a bomb attack in Afghanistan's capital city killed the Deputy Governor of Kabul.

+According to security officials, a sticky bomb was attached to his car by unknown assailants, leading to his death.

 Mahboobullah Mohebi, the deputy governor was travelling with his security guards when the blast occurred.
 Two guards were injured in the blast.